automationhacks/automationhacks/README.md

 - I have a strong passion for Test and Automation engineering and am a **polyglot programmer** who loves to code in **Kotlin, Python, and Java**
 - I like to build scalable test automation frameworks and utilities to solve testing and automation problems.
 - I believe in understanding and testing all the layers of the stack and have worked with Web, Mobile, and Backend systems throughout my career across different domains.
-- Currently a **Software Engineer** at **Meta, London**

 ## 🌱 I’m currently learning about ...

-- Native mobile test frameworks
+- Native mobile test frameworks (Espresso
 - Developing API using Flask, connexion and SQLAlchemy
-- Distributed systems testing and design
-- Exploratory testing techniques
 - Refactoring techniques

 ## 📝 [I write at ...](https://automationhacks.io/)